Decays $Z\to e_ae_b$ in a 3-3-1 model with neutral leptons: Conclusion

 \section{Conclusion}

-In the {331$NL$} framework, we have studied in details {the LFV decays, namely cLFV, LFV$h$ and LFV$Z$.
-Here are the main results we obtained.
-Firstly, the numerical results showed the strong dependence of LFV$Z$ decay on $z_0$.
-The numerical results showed that LFV decays dependence on $t_\beta$, only the decay rate $(Z \to \mu e)$ is close to the latest experimental bound, and Br$(h \to \tau \mu)$ can reach the near future experimental sensitivities.
-Secondly, our results also make clear that the value of Br$(\mu \to e \gamma)$ proportional the value of Br$(Z \to \tau e)$ and Br$(h \to\tau \mu)$.
-Our results consist of all decay rates that can reach the corresponding expected future sensitivities, except Br$(h \to \mu e)$.
-Lastly, this research also gives the large value of Br$(h \to e_a e_b)$ predicts the large value of Br$(Z \to e_ae_b)$.
-The upper bounds of Br$(Z \to e_ae_b)$ also coincide with recent experiments.
-We stress that these results are similar to the results of previous research \cite{Hong:2023rhg}.
-Besides that, in our studies, many LFV processes such as $h \to e_ae_b, e_b \to e_a \gamma$, and $Z \to e_ae_b$ discussed simultaneously.
-Therefore, survey results are more reliable and our work helps limit the region of the parameter space that can be effectively probed by forthcoming experiments in LFV$Z$ decays.
+In the {331$NL$} model framework, we have studied the cLFV, LFV$h$, and LFV$Z$ decays in detail and obtained many interesting results.
+Firstly, the numerical results showed {a} strong dependence of LFV$Z$ decay on $z_0$. {In contrast, the dependencies of LFV decays} on $t_\beta$ are weaker.
+Only the decay rate $(Z \to \mu e)$ is close to the latest experimental bound, and Br$(h \to \tau \mu)$ can reach the near future experimental sensitivities.
+Secondly, Br$(\mu \to e \gamma)$ is significantly proportional to Br$(Z \to \tau e)$ and Br$(h \to\tau \mu)$.
+All decay rates can reach the corresponding expected future sensitivities, except {for} Br$(h \to \mu e)$.
+Lastly, Br$(h \to \mu e, \tau \mu)$ {exhibit} nearly linear correlation with Br$(Z \to e_ae_b)$.
+These clear dependencies indicate that if one of the two LFV$Z$ or LFV$h$ {is} observed by future experiments, the 331$NL$ {model} will predict the remaining decay rates.
+This model will also be confirmed or excluded if both LFV decay rates are measured experimentally.
+The upper bounds of Br$(Z \to e_ae_b)$ also coincide with recent experiments and consistent with previous discussions \cite{Hong:2023rhg}.
+In conclusion, the simultaneous study of the three LFV decay {types} in our work shows many interesting correlations that can be tested {in} upcoming experiments. {Furthermore}, the survey results are more reliable and our work helps {narrow down} the allowed regions of the parameter space that can be effectively probed by forthcoming experiments for LFV decays.